 How would this affect the existing B Corp community?

-In the case of any potential changes to the structure of the performance requirements, legacy policies and procedures will be developed to avoid disruption to the community.
+Whenever there are changes to the standards for B Corp Certification, legacy policies and procedures are developed to avoid disruption to the community.
 Standards changes are never designed in such a way to automatically remove existing B Corps from the community, and this process will be no different.
 B Lab wants to ensure our community has time and resources to meet the new standards, so they will be rolled out gradually in a phased manner.
 We will communicate rollout and transition timelines in advance, so companies don't have to worry about trying to comply with the new standards at once.

 Verification is an important part of the B Corp Certification process, although any possible change of the standard will require changes to what is verified.
 Such changes could create the opportunity for more focused verification, and as a result, both have the potential to be more efficient and/or create more of a value-add to companies from the verification process itself.